Kitware/CMake/Help/command/ctest_update.rst

   have otherwise printed to the console.
 CTest will still report the new revision of the repository and any conflicting files that were found.

+The update always follows the version control branch currently checked out in the source directory.
+See the :ref:`CTest Update Step` documentation for more information.